BradleyCulley/bradleyculley.github.io/_posts/2025-broken-07-06-superman-to-superdog.md

 He sits above me on a pillar
 in The Fortress of Solitude.

-“Why build a Fortress of Solitude”, I say,
+“Why a Fortress of Solitude”, I say,
-“when you’re so alone, right now?”.
+"when you’re so alone, right now?”.
 “Solitude is my nature”

 I’m stretched out below him,